Nakajima Ki-84 Hayate: Operational service

+In March 1944, the 22nd Sentai started to be re-equipped with production Ki-84s, the first such unit to do so.
+This unit was first dispatched to the Chinese theatre, where it saw action against the USAAF's 14th Air Force and began to prove itself an equal to its Western counterparts.
+After only roughly five weeks of combat, the unit was relocated to the Philippines as part of the wider Japanese preparations to defend against an Allied invasion.
+Accordingly, the Ki-84's first major operational action occurred during the Battle of Leyte during late 1944; however, the limited numbers and serviceability issues prevented the type from making a more decisive impact.

-The first major operational involvement was during the Battle of Leyte at the end of 1944, and, from that moment until the end of the Pacific War, the Ki-84 was deployed wherever the action was intense.
-The 22nd Sentai was re-equipped with production Hayates.
-Though it lacked sufficient high-altitude performance, it performed well at medium and low levels.
-Seeing action against the USAAF 14th Air Force, it quickly gained a reputation as a combat aircraft to be reckoned with.
-Fighter-bomber models also entered service.
-On April 15, 1945, eleven Hayates attacked US airfields on Okinawa, destroying many aircraft on the ground.
+Up until the end of the Pacific War, the Ki-84 was deployed wherever the action was intense.
+As such, it participated in the defence of the Japanese home islands and the Ryukyu Islands.
+Though it lacked sufficient high-altitude performance, the Ki-84 performed well at medium and low levels.
+It quickly gained a reputation as a combat aircraft to be reckoned with.

+In addition to the standard fighter models, dedicated bomber destroyer variants also entered IJAAS service.
+On 15 April 1945, eleven Hayates attacked US airfields on Okinawa, destroying a large number of Allied aircraft on the ground.

-In the final year of the war, the Ki-84, the Ki-100 (essentially a radial-engined version of the inline-powered Kawasaki Ki-61), and Kawanishi's N1K2-J were the three Japanese fighters best suited to combat the newer Allied fighters.
+In the final year of the conflict, the Ki-84, the Ki-100 (essentially a radial-engined version of the inline-powered Kawasaki Ki-61), and Kawanishi's N1K2-J were the three Japanese fighters best suited to combat the newer Allied fighters.